beaky98/0049-max-eirp-adjustment.md/README.md

 - Increased in the coverage area
 - Increase in number of witnesses and witnessed others with the same existing setup

-To prove an improvement stability, this will be similar to how it is done with PoCv11
+To prove an improvement of stability, this will be similar to how it is done with PoCv11

 A poll could be raised to prove an acceptance of this by users